BlueboxLab/SnapCache/README.md

 - ⏳ **Customizable TTL**: Control how long items remain in the cache.
 - 📉 **Automatic Eviction**: Oldest items are removed automatically when exceeding max size.
 - 🧹 **Clear and Delete**: Manage your cache easily with straightforward commands.
+- ⚠️ **Error Handling**: Provides error messages for invalid keys and values.

 ## Installation 📦